epogrebnyak/econometrics-navigator/source/techniques/ols.rst

 1. specify model: select explanatory variables, transform them if needed
 2. estimate coefficients
 3. elaborate on model quality (hardest part)
-4. to go 0 or 1 if needed
+4. go to 1 if needed
 5. know what model *does not* show (next hardest part)

 What may go wrong: